×

 One of the most efficient ways to accomplish this is by watching videos.
 Not only will you practice your listening skills, but seeing and hearing Spanish vocabulary words in action will make it even easier to remember them.

 Luckily, there are plenty of online resources featuring authentic Spanish videos.
 YouTube, Netflix and other streaming sites can (with careful filtering) provide helpful content.
-But it can be difficult to understand native Spanish speakers even with subtitles, since none of these streaming sites will tell you what language level to expect from each movie or show you add to your queue.
+But it can be difficult to understand native Spanish speakers even with subtitles since none of these streaming sites will tell you what language level to expect from each movie or show you add to your queue.

 You can resolve this issue by using a targeted learning program like FluentU.
+This program offers video clips from authentic Spanish media organized by difficulty level, topic and format so you can easily find the right content for you.

 9. Answer Vocab-related Quizzes